Abillu/ChallengeM7_Upload/README.md

 - hvPlot - visualization library.

 - Voilà library - to deploy the Juypter library as a web application

 - Jupyter notebook

 ## ETF financial application deployed to the web
-Below are the screenshots of the ETF financial application deployed as a web application:
+Below is the ETF analysis deployed as a web application:

 ![ETF Web Application](images/ETF_Analyzer1.JPG)
 ![ETF Web Application](images/ETF_Analyzer2.JPG)